getsentry/sentry-java/docs/config.rst

 ~~~~~~~~~~~~~~~~

 By default only the first 1000 characters of a message will be sent to
 the server.
-This can be changed with the ``sentry.maxmessagelength`` option.
+This can be changed with the maxmessagelength`` option.

 ::